HACK-AI-THON/hackthon_chatbot/UNITY_CATALOG_SETUP.md

 CREATE CATALOG IF NOT EXISTS main;

 -- Create schema (if not exists)
-CREATE SCHEMA IF NOT EXISTS main.default;
+CREATE SCHEMA IF NOT EXISTS hackathon.default;

 -- Verify
 SHOW CATALOGS;